How to Analyze Data: 7 Strategic Steps to Master

 - How will the company cope with increased demand if the agency reduces staff?

 Decide the strategy to adopt in measuring it

-It is highly important to ponder on how you will measure your data before the data collection phase.
-This is because your measuring procedure either enhances or jeopardizes your Analysis later — some salient questions.
+It is important to consider how you will measure your data before the data collection phase.
+This is because your measuring procedure enhances or jeopardizes your analysis later — some salient questions:

-What parameters should be incorporated?
-Annual salary or an annual salary, coupled with the cost of employee benefits?
+- What parameters should be incorporated?
+Annual or yearly salary, coupled with the cost of employee benefits?